dieghernan/dieghernan.github.io/collections/_posts/2026-02-12-geobounds.md

 data can be tedious since it's provided as zipped shapefiles, and as any GIS professional knows, [shapefiles should die!](http://switchfromshapefile.org/)

-Previously, the **rgeoboundaries** package was on CRAN, but it was archived.
+Previously, the **rgeoboundaries** package was on CRAN and allowed to access the geoBoundaries API, but it was archived.
 So I decided to create my own version, and **geobounds** was born.

 - Source code: <https://github.com/dieghernan/geobounds>